ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 By the end of this course, you will develop skills to:

 * Develop and complete an independent research process
-* Present and communicate complex ideas in a variety of media via proposal and oral defenses
+* Present and communicate complex ideas in a variety of media through both writing and oral presentations
+* Implement and experimentally evaluate a computational artifact
 * Describe and analyze a research process, its methods, and outcomes in the form of a formal thesis document
 * Effectively accomplish and offer peer and meta-critical review